 Yes!
 You are welcome to bring a friend, partner, parent or anyone else you would like to have there for support with you.
-However, we are currently limiting the number of guests per patient to one to align with Covid-19 safety precautions.

 Yes.
 As part of our pregnancy health services, we provide free testing and treatment for the most common STDs.